 Elven Immunities - Sleep You are immune to magic sleep effects.

-Sneak Attack +1d6 +1d6 damage if you flank your target or your target is flat-footed.
+Sneak Attack (Unchained) +1d6 Attacks deal extra dam if flank foe or if foe is flat-footed.

 Trapfinding +1 Gain a bonus to find or disable traps, including magical ones.

 Hero Lab and the Hero Lab logo are Registered Trademarks of LWD Technology, Inc. Free download at https://www.wolflair.com

 Pathfinder® and associated marks and logos are trademarks of Paizo Inc.®, and are used under license.

 Caerwyn grew up on a farmstead just outside Brevoy’s border, it weren’t much but it was home.
 Even this close to the kingdom the threat of banditry was of real concern.
 One day as Caerwyn was helping his mother with the chores a group of raggedy men rode up to the farmhouse on scraggly horses and demanded to speak with Caerwyn’s father.